 With all this being said, the light output of a double-ended 1000W HPS is still higher than the LED when comparing the 1000W to the HortiLED Top 2.0 (2100 μmol/s vs. 1100 μmol/s), but the LED luminaire has a higher photon efficiency (2.1 μmol/J vs. 3.3 μmol/J).
 So, when choosing a lighting system, it may come down to exactly what works for your specific application, including mounting height, bench spacing, and whether you are looking for more energy savings and greater spectral efficiencies.

-“My neighbor had really good/bad results growing under LEDs.
+“My neighbour had really good/bad results growing under LEDs.
 Why would it be any different from me?”

-Horticultural LED grow lights have been on the market for only a number of years, so it’s natural to be excited about the possibilities of a new technology, but also wary of implementing a new, and more expensive lighting system in your growing facility.
-Comparatively, HID luminaires (high pressure sodium and metal halide) have been the mainstay in horticultural lighting for over 30 years.
+Horticultural LED grow lights have been on the market for only a number of years, so it’s natural to be excited about the possibilities of new technology, but also wary of implementing a new, and more expensive lighting system in your growing facility.
+Comparatively, HID luminaires (high-pressure sodium and metal halide) have been the mainstay in horticultural lighting for over 30 years.

 That being said, LEDs are not so new that we don’t have knowledge and experience using them, and we have a lot of evidence based research from universities such as Michigan State and Cornell University.
 In fact, outside of the laboratory there have been many real world application research studies such as at Greenseal Cannabis in Stratford, Ontario where in conjunction with Laval University performed a study comparing the yields and growth of cannabis under LED to HPS luminaires.
 Greenseal is an indoor vertical cannabis facility so maximizing space is important.
 Since LEDs can be mounted close to the crop canopy without affecting the plant, they were able to achieve 4 layers of grow space compared to three with the HPS lamps, which can only be mounted 3 feet away from the crop.
 With the LED treatment they saw a significant increase in yield compared to the HPS fixtures.
 The difference could be explained by the fact that the LEDs could be placed close to the plants resulting in higher intensities than the HPS luminaires placed further away thus driving more photosynthesis.
 This is important to note because there is an exponential decrease in light intensity the further away the light is.
 In the end, the study determined that light intensity and not spectrum was most important in driving yields.
 It should, however, be taken into consideration that not all cannabis strains can be grown at high intensities and we always recommend trialing your crop to find out what works best.

-So, the bottom line is that you should be choosing the type of lighting that works best for your particular application.
-What worked or did not work for your neighbor, may not be the right solution for your grow.
+So, the bottom line is that you should choose the type of lighting that works best for your particular application.
+What worked or did not work for your neighbour, may not be the right solution for your growth.